 meaning of the term Noahide.

 When G-d revealed Himself at Mount Sinai, He gave Moses and the

 Jewish people the duty to convey these commandments to the rest of

 the people of the world.
 G-d also made a covenant with the

 The Seven Commandments are general categories that contain many

-These seven universal laws are a matter of obedience to G-d even if they are part of the laws of our country.
-Their observance guarantees peace and goodwill among all people through universal faith.
-Any non-Jewish person who fulfills the Seven Commandments because G-d commanded them in the Torah, and He made known through Moses Our Teacher that the descendants of Noah had previously been commanded to do them, is righteous and earns a share of the Eternal World to Come.
+These seven universal laws are a matter of obedience to G-d even when they are part of the laws of our country.
+Observing them guarantees peace and goodwill among all people through universal faith.
+Any non-Jewish person who fulfills the Seven Commandments because G-d commanded them in the Torah and informed us through the agency of Moses, our teacher, that the descendants of Noah had previously been commanded to observe them, is righteous and earns a share of the Eternal World to Come.
 Jews are rewarded for fulfilling their 613 commandments.

 Human reasoning leads to the conclusion that ONE SHOULD NOT COVET OR LUST after anything belonging to one’s fellow (Exodus 20:14 & Deuteronomy 5:18).
 We've seen recently how GREED undermines the structure of society.

 Although these commandments seem quite simple, profound principles of